astravant/digital-garden-jekyll/_notes/daily-notes.md

 # November 11, 2020

 ## Thoughts
-- we currently live in a Game A system - in this system you are objectively 'rewarded' for pursuing domination, wealth, control, power, market share (insert any Game A vector)
+- We currently live in a Game A system - in this system you are objectively 'rewarded' for pursuing domination, wealth, control, power, market share (insert any Game A vector)
 - Also, competition and rivalry are innate to human biology - there is no reason to feel guilty for pursuing wealth and success
 - *Let the spirtual guide the individual*
 - So much fear and doubt - resulting in procrastination - exists in my life because I am a proponent of decentralization and power to the people so I want to work on projects which insert these ideas and types of ventures at a societal scale
 - But, as I am learning, it is difficult in today's world to reach a critical mass of people with these ideas
 - So, is the interim answer to pursue Game A projects in the near term - accumulate capital and power i.e. a vehicle (connections, reputation, capital) and then use this platform/vehicle to pursue projects I am passionate about?
+- At what cost?

 ## Work
 - work is SO fascinating to me